glowinthedark/js-media-browser/README.md

 # MediaBrowser for Caddy

-An HTML+JS media browser for navigating file systems that contain text files (with source code highlighting) images, audio or video files, and displaying associated content such as PDF, HTML, or TXT.
+An HTML+JS media browser for navigating file systems that contain text files (supported formats are displayed with source code highlighting) images, audio or video files.
+For video/audio files associated content such as PDF, HTML, or TXT can be displayed based on file name matching rules.

-The original use case was viewing audio or video files with associated notes in PDF, HTML or TXT format.
+The original use case is viewing audio or video files with associated notes in PDF, HTML or TXT format.
 Clicking a media file will open it in the media preview panel and search for a matching PDF or HTML file with the same base name.
 If a matching content file was found it will be loaded in the content preview panel below the media panel.

-The app does not include a web server and is made to work with the [caddy server](https://caddyserver.com/).
+The app does not include a web server and works with the [caddy server](https://caddyserver.com/).

 An example `/etc/caddy/Caddyfile`: